 Stage 3: Formal Approval

 For a standard grant to a US 501(c)(3) organization, our external partner’s approval process can take a few weeks to finalize and require 1-2 hours of a potential grantee’s time, while grants that involve lobbying, have an unusual structure, or are funding universities or international organizations might take a few months to process and require more involvement from a grantee.
-So, altogether this formal approval stage typically takes around a month but occasionally takes more like 3-6+ months for especially complicated grants.
+So, altogether this formal approval stage typically takes around a month but occasionally takes more like 3-6+ months for especially complicated grants (see chart below for average payment times in 2020).

 Once this stage is completed, the grant is finalized, funds are transferred, and work on the project can begin.